 BUT!
 The second reason (and definitely more important) is that I have a strong budget and focus on my expenses – if you have a lower salary than me, this is even more important.
 Don’t think it applies to you?
 I have seen several cases of people on minimum wages that have managed to save up 60-80% of their income.
 It might require you to make significant adjustments to your current lifestyle, but I promise you that it is possible.
 By following this blog frequently, you should get a pretty good picture of what to do and how to do it.

-It is easy for you to retire early because you have a high salary, but how should I ever be able to?
+It is easy for you to have the opportunity to retire early because you have a high salary, but how should I ever be able to?

 You are right – and very wrong.
 All else being equal, it is easier for me, yes.
 But even though I am saving a lot (and are very cost conscious), I also spend some money on ‘nice to have’ things.
 If you have a lower salary, I would advice you to cut away this – I know that I could easily cut it away or find good (free) alternatives.
 But since I do not have to spend less in order to keep on track to early retirement, I have decided to still spend some money on ‘nice to haves’.